 View details for PubMedID 25253637

 The development of inhibitors for protein-protein interactions frequently involves the mimicry of secondary structure motifs.
-While helical protein-protein interactions have been heavily targeted, a similar level of success for the inhibition of ?-strand and ?-sheet rich interfaces has been elusive.
-We describe an assessment of the full range of ?-strand interfaces whose high-resolution structures are available in the Protein Data Bank.
-This analysis identifies complexes where a ?-stand or ?-sheet contributes significantly to binding.
-The results highlight the molecular recognition complexity in strand-mediated interactions relative to helical interfaces and offer guidelines for the construction of ?-strand and ?-sheet mimics as ligands for protein receptors.
+While helical protein-protein interactions have been heavily targeted, a similar level of success for the inhibition of β-strand and β-sheet rich interfaces has been elusive.
+We describe an assessment of the full range of β-strand interfaces whose high-resolution structures are available in the Protein Data Bank.
+This analysis identifies complexes where a β-stand or β-sheet contributes significantly to binding.
+The results highlight the molecular recognition complexity in strand-mediated interactions relative to helical interfaces and offer guidelines for the construction of β-strand and β-sheet mimics as ligands for protein receptors.
 The online data set will potentially serve as an entry-point to new classes of protein-protein interaction inhibitors.

 View details for DOI 10.1021/cb500241y